Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ### Example Dependency Installation

-_If you already have Pterodactyl installed you can skip this step!_
+_If you already have Pterodactyl installed, you can skip this step!_

 The commands below are simply an example of how you might install these dependencies.
 Please consult with your operating system's package manager to determine the correct packages to install.